Aditya24/project-robofriends-react-js/README.md

 The project is build with react, it fetches random robots from https://robohash.org/ and fetches user through an API from Api placeholder.
 Robots can be filtered by searching in the searchbox.

-## In the project directory, you can run:
+## In the project directory, you can:

 ### 1. `Clone this repo`